deepomicslab/SuperTAD/README.md

 # SuperTAD

-You may find more detailed introduction to SuperTAD [here](https://supertad.deepomics.org)
+You may find a more detailed introduction to SuperTAD [here](https://supertad.deepomics.org)

 ## Install
 use git: